therootcompany/serviceman/README.md

 That said, my goal is that it shouldn't take an IT genius to interpret why your app failed to start.

-# Peculiarities of Windows

-Windows doesn't have a userspace daemon launcher.
-This means that if your application crashes, it won't automatically restart.

-However, `serviceman` handles this by not directly adding your application to `HKEY_CURRENT_USER/.../Run`, but rather installing a copy of _itself_ instead, which runs your application and automatically restarts it whenever it exits.

-If the application fails to start `serviceman` will retry continually, but it does have an exponential backoff of up to 1 minute between failed restart attempts.

-See the bit on `serviceman run` in the **Debugging** section down below for more information.

 # Debugging